ebinezarlm/yeshiva_lms/replit.md

 ## Overview

-This is a full-featured video learning platform providing distinct interfaces for educators and students.
+This is a full-featured video learning platform providing distinct interfaces for educators, students, and administrators.
 Tutors can upload, organize, and manage tutorial videos with full CRUD operations.
 Students can view videos, interact via likes and comments, and submit questions.
+Administrators can monitor platform usage, manage users and subscriptions through a comprehensive dashboard.
 The system supports various video sources including YouTube/Vimeo, Google Drive, and direct file uploads, with robust playlist management.
 It is a full-stack TypeScript application with a React frontend and Express backend, utilizing PostgreSQL for data storage.

 ## User Preferences